 - The most important thing to remember is to give your Ragdoll Fresh Water every day.

-- Leave fresh Quality dry food biscuits out during the day for your Ragdoll to eat when it gets hungry.
+- Leave fresh High Quality dry food biscuits out 24/7 for your Ragdoll to eat when it gets hungry.
+We use "Royal Canin".

 When you first take your Aragormore Ragdoll kitten home it should be on “Royal Canin Kitten” dry biscuits.

-Start using “Science Diet Hairball Formula” from around 6 months of age, sprinkle a handful of these biscuits on top of your Ragdolls usual daily dry biscuits once or twice a week.
+Start using “Science Diet Hairball Formula (OR) Royal Canin Hairball” from around 6 months of age, sprinkle a handful of these biscuits on top of your Ragdolls usual daily dry biscuits once or twice a week.

-Once your kitten reaches 12 months of age it can switch its daily dry biscuits over to “Royal Canin Maine Coon” & “Royal Canin Sensible”.
+Once your kitten reaches 12 months of age it can switch its daily dry biscuits over to “Royal Canin Maine Coon” and/or “Royal Canin Sensible”.

-***MILK: Please DO NOT give your kitten or cat Milk as it can make your feline family member very sick***
+***MILK: Please DO NOT give your kitten or cat Milk as it can make your feline family member extremely sick***

 Other important daily routines:

-- Scoop any waste out of their toilet tray as needed during the day.
+- Scoop any Number 2's out of their toilet tray as needed during the day.

 - Playing and socialising is important for both yourself and your Ragdoll, make time for cuddles and pats with your Ragdoll when you are at home and try and involve yourself in playing with toys and cat teasers with your Ragdoll, they also enjoy being brushed which helps with bonding.
 Aragormore Ragdoll kittens have been raised with a lot of socialisation so are very social companions and time with their human family means the world to them.
 (Our king "Chocola" and Queen "Mercedes" Love to fetch toy mice just like a dog would fetch a ball.)

-- Remember to give your Ragdolls litter tray a full clean out replaced with fresh litter once a week.
+- Remember to give your Ragdolls litter tray a full clean out/wash, replaced with fresh litter once a week.

 If you choose to use Oz Pet Litter and a Oz Pet Litter Tray as we do, please follow our instructions on how to clean your Ragdolls Oz Pet Litter Tray.
-Instructions Available to our Kitten owners only.
+Instructions Available to our Kitten owners.

 - Brush your Ragdoll at least once a week or more often if you like, This will help get rid of any loose fur.
-(Ragdolls have no undercoat, so their fur should not matte.)
+(Ragdolls have no undercoat, so their fur should not matte.
+But as any animal with fur, they will shed fur.)

-- Clipping Claws, We do this once a week to keep our Ragdolls nails in check, remember to only clip the tips so that you don't hurt your Ragdoll.
+- Clipping Claws, We do this every 2 weeks or as needed, remember to only clip the tips so that you don't hurt your Ragdoll.

 - Only if needed, You can clean your Ragdolls Ears using a warm moist Cotton Ball.

-- Flea treatment, Once a month you will need to use a spot on flea treatment on your ragdoll to protect it from fleas (We use Revolution Kitten and Adult cat, This protects our Ragdolls from fleas and the flea life cycle, Heart Worm, Ear mites, Sarcoptic Mites, Hook worm and Roundworm.)
-Other good brands are Advocate and Frontline (Frontline treats fleas and their life cycle only).
+- Flea treatment, Once a month you will need to use a spot on flea treatment on your ragdoll to protect it from fleas.

 - Worming your Ragdoll every month helps to cover them for any worms that they could possibly pick up.
 We use Milbemax as it covers all types of worms in cats, including Heartworm when used monthly.